2020/2021 Art Speaks Schedule

 Art Speaks presentations are scheduled on the second Thursday of the month, October through March at 5pm.

-Presentations in this series are free for TCA members.
+Presentations in this series are free and only available for TCA members.
 Click here to become a MEMBER.

 Save the Dates:

 November 12th, 2020

 March 11, 2021

 “The Art of Edward Hopper and Andrew Wyeth”

 Tucson Museum of Art docent, Suzie Heintz dives into the lives and work of Perception is not always reality.
 Peer through the windows of these two American Realists to view hidden emotions and complexities of the human experience.

 Edward Hopper: his vision of reality was a selective one, reflecting his own temperament in the empty cityscapes, landscapes, and isolated figures he chose to paint.
 His work demonstrates that realism is not merely literal or photographic copying of what we see, but an interpretive rendering.

 Andrew Wyeth was a widely celebrated American artist who specialized in realist watercolor and tempera paintings of people and landscapes.
 While his work has been deemed melancholic, the artist preferred to describe it as thoughtful.